 below: another astounding photo by Frank O. Seed - the same photographer who sixteen years earlier was the only person to get that shot (seen earlier above) of the Jan.27, 1938 Honeymoon bridge collapse.

-This photo, taken by Mr. Seed on Jul.28, 1954, at 4:50 p.m., shows the actual moment that a 185,000 ton chunk of Prospect Point sheared off the edge of the American Falls. above: Mr. Seed's amazing shot captured the chunk of falling rock in mid-air; and actually shows the water - which seconds ago had been running along the river bed - still pouring off the now-unattached cliff edge!
+This photo, taken by Mr. Seed on Jul.28, 1954, at 4:50 p.m., shows the actual moment that an 185,000 ton chunk of Prospect Point sheared off the edge of the American Falls.
+Mr. Seed's amazing shot captured the chunk of falling rock in mid-air; and actually shows the water - which seconds ago had been running along the river bed - still pouring off the now-unattached cliff edge!

 The older above photos from the Niagara Falls, Ont.
 Library Archive; the recent photos by R. Bobak.